Several Appeals filed to stop the threats to our health and well-being

 PMCC files appeal of Pulaski County Planning Commission's approval of Paradise Valley's preliminary plat.

-Waterview Estates has received a Consent Administrative Order from ADEQ, which PMCC discovered from reading a cover letter posted on the ADEQ website.
+Waterview Estates has received a proposed Consent Administrative Order from ADEQ for violations related to its sewage plant, which PMCC discovered from reading a cover letter posted on the ADEQ website.
 It was sent to the developer in May 2025 for violations of the Arkansas Water and Air Pollution Control Act, Ark.
 Code Ann. § 8-4-201 et seq., at a site located one (1) mile south of Roland on Highway 300 in Pulaski County, Arkansas.
 The Division of Environmental Quality (DEQ) has determined that

 this CAO is necessary to ensure compliance with the Act.